-Where an employer agrees to flexible retirement, the employee must take all of their pre 1 April 2008 benefits, plus some, all or none of their benefits accrued between 1 April 2008 and 31 March 2014, plus some, all or none of their benefits accrued after 31 March 2014.
+Where an employer agrees to flexible retirement, the employee must take all of their pre 1 April 2008 benefits, plus some, all or none of their benefits accrued after 1 April 2008.
 Any extra benefits the member or employer had paid for via extra contributions will be payable in accordance with guidance issued by the Secretary of State.
 The 85-year rule automatically applies to flexible retirements (if the Scheme member is subject to the 85-year rule), even when the flexible retirement occurs before age 60.

-If flexible retirement occurs before Normal Pension Age, the employer has the discretion, if their discretions policy so permits, to waive in whole or in part (at cost to the employer) any actuarial reduction that would otherwise apply.
+If flexible retirement occurs before Normal Pension Age, the employer has the discretion to waive in whole or in part any actuarial reduction that would otherwise apply, if their discretions policy permits this.
+The employer would meet the cost by making a strain on fund payment to the administering authority.